Dominik Schürmann

 Songs auf Swiss Jazz Radio

 Dominik Schürmann is the son of jazz pianist Niggi Schürmann.
-His contact with music and particularly with jazz started at a very young age.
-He started piano lessons at the age of six before changing to the bass later on.
-He quickly became a fixture in the Swiss jazz scene and now works regularly with internationally renowned musicians.
+Through his father, he was introduced to music – especially jazz – at an early age.
+He began playing the piano at the age of six but later switched to the double bass.
+Before long, he established himself as a permanent fixture in the Swiss jazz scene and has since collaborated with many internationally renowned jazz artists.

 Download photography 1 (JPG) by René Mosele/www.renemosele.com